-Toward a more efficient therapy for a specific form of leukemiaJune 14th, 2011 in Cancer /
+Toward a more efficient therapy for a specific form of leukemiaJune 14, 2011 in Medicine & Health / Cancer

 Chronic myeloid leukemia (CML) is a particular form of leukemia or cancer of the bone marrow, which can be treated with targeted imatinib.
 However, in some cases this medicine has no effect.
 Researchers at the VIB Vesalius Research Centre, K.U.
 Leuven, under the direction of Peter Carmeliet, have investigated the role of placental growth factor (PlGF) in mice with CML.
 Blocking this growth factor increases the life expectancy of these mice, even in those resistant to imatinib.